vladislav-ciobanu/game-of-life/README.md

 --------------------
 All the commands should be executed inside the project root:

-*   List application help
+*   List application help:
 ```shell
 bin/console
 ```
-*   Run the default configuration of the game:
+*   Run the game with the default configuration:
 ```shell
 bin/console play
 ```